 The bumps you see when you have keratosis pilaris are actually collections of dead skin cells.
-They’re sometimes mistaken for clusters of small pimples.
-Keratosis pilaris bumps emerge when dead skin cells clog your pores or hair follicles instead of flaking off.
+These bumps are sometimes mistaken for clusters of small pimples.
+Keratosis pilaris bumps happen when dead skin cells clog (block) your pores instead of flaking off.
 Your pores are openings in your skin where hairs come through the skin (hair follicles).

-Doctors don’t know why some people are affected by this condition, while others aren’t.
-There may be a genetic component, meaning the answer could lie in your family’s genes.
+Healthcare providers don’t know why some people are affected by keratosis pilaris, while others aren’t.
+There could be a genetic factor — meaning your genes could impact your chances of developing this condition.